CFPB considers which non-bank industries to regulate

 Created by the Dodd-Frank Act

 The Dodd-Frank Wall Street Reform and Consumer Protection Act is a federal statute that President Obama signed into law July 21, 2010.
 The law seeks to regulate the financial services industry to an unprecedented degree.
 From it, the CFPB was born, under White House adviser Elizabeth Warren.
-The stated mission of the bureau is to “make markets for consumer financial products and services work for Americans — whether they are applying for a mortgage, choosing among credit cards, or using any number of other consumer financial products.”
+The stated mission of the bureau is to “make markets for consumer financial products and services work for Americans — whether they are requesting a mortgage, choosing among credit cards, or using any number of other consumer financial products.”

 “Consumers deserve the peace of mind that financial companies — both banks and non-banks — are following the rules,” said Warren.
 The bureau has until July 2012 to determine which industries will be regulated and in what ways.